 The Disaster Information Model Curriculum, which was developed by the National Library of Medicine DIMRC, provides the framework for librarians and other professionals seeking jobs as disaster research specialists.

-This model curriculum, which is often adapted and adopted by a number of organizations seeking to provide training on disaster information services, is based on reviews and assessment conducted by the National Library of Medicine.
+This model curriculum, which is often adopted by a number of organizations seeking to provide training on disaster information services, is based on reviews and assessments conducted by the National Library of Medicine.
 It proposes education certificates at both the basic and advanced levels, with a requirement of at least 15 contact hours at the basic level and 12 contact hours at the advanced level.

 Individuals who complete this curriculum should be able to do a number of things:

 - Recognize the psychological and sociological impact of disasters and emergencies

 - Understand the role of information professionals in disasters and emergencies

 - Recognize organizations involved in disasters and emergencies

 - Understand communications systems during disasters and emergencies

 - Understand the technology used during disasters and emergencies

 - Implement outreach programs for responders and the public